josemariasosa/rubik/README.md

 ```
 data_frame  - The DataFrame we are going to work with.

-column_name_1 - A String with the column name we are going to modify.
+col_name_1 - A String with the column name we are going to modify.

-column_name_2 - A String with the column name we are going to modify.
+col_name_2 - A String with the column name we are going to modify.

-column_new_name - A String with the column name we are going to create.
+col_new_name - A String with the column name we are going to create.
 ```

 #### 11.2 Example: